felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 Don't you hate it when closing a program means you lose the ability to "do Ctrl-z" to revert to a previous state?
-In vim, all you have to do is enable this setting in your `~/.vimrc` and you your undos will be kept in memory for as long as you
+In vim, all you have to do is enable this setting in your `~/.vimrc` and your undos will be kept in memory for as long as you
 need:

 ```vim